eggheadio-projects/react-native-starter/README.md

     - [Android](#android-1)

 ## Update
-Everything being taught in the course is still valid, but there have been architecture changes that have been causing issues for people attempting to learn from it.
+Everything being taught in this React Native course is still valid, but there have been architecture changes that have been causing issues for people attempting to learn from it.

 Using the latest version of the react-native-cli I generated a new project.
 I have created branches for each lesson as I've followed along with them.

-In order for `react-native-video` to work the CocoaPods package manager needs to be installed.
+In order for additional react-native packages to work the CocoaPods package manager needs to be installed.
 ```
 brew install cocoapods
 ```